 California’s SGIP rebate is one of the best incentives in the country for homeowners who want to install a home battery with their solar panels.
 The Golden State already leads the country in solar energy – it has more solar capacity than any other state in the U.S., and nearly six times more solar than number-two state Arizona.
 Now, California is becoming a leader in energy storage.
 Thanks to the Self-Generation Incentive Program (SGIP) you can get a rebate for most or all of your solar battery installation in California, and it’s about to become a lot easier for homeowners to access.
-Here’s everything you need to know about SGIP rebate.
+Here’s everything you need to know about SGIP rebate in 2017.

 California SGIP rebate program can help you save